shironeko1337/ext_auto_i18n/README.md

+### Auto i18n using Google Cloud Translation
-This util helps generate `message.json` for chrome extension.
+This util helps generating `message.json` for chrome extensions.

 ### Example
 This yaml file